connectivecpp/chops-net-ip/README.md

 Example environments where Chops Net IP is a good fit:

+- Applications that are event driven or highly asynchronous in nature.
+- Applications where data is generated and handled in a non-symmetric manner.
+Similarly, applications where the data flow is bi-directional and sends or receives are data-driven versus pattern-driven work well with this library.
-- Applications interacting with multiple connections (e.g. handling multiple sensors or inputs or outputs), each with low to moderate throughput needs (i.e. IoT environments, chat networks, gaming networks).
+- Applications interacting with multiple (many) connections (e.g. handling multiple sensors or inputs or outputs), each with low to moderate throughput needs (i.e. IoT environments, chat networks, gaming networks).
-- Applications where the data flow is bi-directional and sends or receives are data-driven versus pattern-driven.
-In other words, data can be sent or received at any time independent of which entity initiated the send.
 - Small footprint or embedded environments, where all network processing is run inside a single thread.
 - Applications with relatively simple network processing that need an easy-to-use and quick-for-development networking library.
 - Applications with configuration driven networks that may need to switch (for example) between connect versus accept for a given connection, or between TCP and UDP for a given communication path.
 - Peer-to-peer applications where the application doesn't care which side connects or accepts, only that there's a data connection.
+- Frameworks or groups of applications where abstracting wire-protocol code from message processing code makes sense.

 Chops Net IP: